typegaro/workforge/README.md

 # 🧰 Workforge (Go)

 Tired of doing the exact same 4 setup steps every time you open a project?
 Same.
 Workforge is a tiny Go CLI that spins up your local dev environments with tmux and Git Worktree support.
-Hit `wf open`, pick a project, and—poof—windows, commands, and hooks greet you like you meant to be productive.
+Hit `wf open`, pick a project, and-poof-windows, commands, and hooks greet you like you meant to be productive.

 ALPHA WARNING: This is more MVP than finished software.
 Interfaces, messages, and behavior can change without notice.
 Great for your laptop.
 Not your production servers.